 - Author discounts.
 We offer 40% author discounts on book purchases.
 (Shipping costs must be borne by the author.)
 If an author purchases more than 50 books at one time, then a 50% discount and free shipping apply.

 - Amount.
-We pay 10% of list price on print books that we sell and 50% of net on e-books.
+We pay 10% of list price on print books that we sell (10% net for bulk sales, which sell at prices below retail) and 50% of net on e-books.